 - Jack, queen, king = 0

 When a hand is worth 10 or more, the first digit is dropped and the second digit represents the score.
-A 14 is actually worth 4 in baccarat due to the first number being dropped.
+A 14 is worth 4 in it due to the first number being dropped.

 Hands begin with both the player and banker receiving two cards.
-The score of each hand determines whether the banker or player receive another card.
+The score of each hand determines whether the banker or player receives another card.

 Here’s how this works:

 - When the banker or player draws an 8 or 9 with their first two cards (a.k.a. natural), they can win with no more cards being dealt.
 The player and banker can also tie in this situation, or one party can win with a 9 versus an 8.